-First trained separately independently utilizing backpropagation and stochastic gradient descent (SGD), CNN Training aims to learn ideal feature representations from the raw network traffic data.
+First trained separately independently utilizing backpropagation and stochastic gradient descent (SGD), CNN Training aims to learn ideal feature representations.

 Once the CNN is trained, we leverage it to extract features from the whole dataset via Random Forest Training.
 The random forest classifier is trained using these extracted characteristics afterwards.